 The Archaeological Crypt on Île de la Cité is one of the biggest in Europe and retraces the development of the city.
 Vestiges date back from antiquity to the Middle Ages, the work of Haussmann and the Paris of today.
 This underground museum, attached to the Musée Carnavalet, promises a journey through time.
 A fun and interactive tour will take you to the port of Lutetia, the Gallo-Roman public baths, and Notre-Dame during its construction.

-In 2021, the Crypt is paying tribute to the cathedral which overlooks it in an exhibition with videos and 3D models.
+The Crypt is paying tribute to the cathedral which overlooks it in an exhibition with videos and 3D models.
 An ideal opportunity to learn about the making of a legend thanks to Victor Hugo!

 What is included :

 The ticket purchased will not allow you direct access to the Archaeological Crypt.
 You will need to book a free time slot online.
 Instructions will be provided on your e-ticket at the end of your purchase.

 A reduced rate is offered by the Crypt, upon presentation of proof, to: young people aged 18 to 26, active teachers, holders of the "Paris Pass Familles" and "Famille nombreuse" cards, active librarians in schools, holders of the "Navigo-Améthyste-Emeraude" card, members of the Société de l'histoire de l'art français (French Art History Society)

 Admission to the Archaeological Crypt of Paris is free, on presentation of a piece of identification, for: young people under 18 yrs, European Union residents aged 18 to 25 yrs inclusive, holders of the Pass Education, job seekers, people with disabilities and the person accompanying them, ... (full list available on the museum’s website and at the venue).